The Korean War was a conflict that took place on the Korean Peninsula between 1950 and 1953.

 The Chinese government, which was also communist, had warned that if UN troops crossed into North Korea, they would intervene.

-The capture of Pyongyang was seen as the UN's open ignorance of China's threats.
+The capture of Pyongyang was seen as the UN's total disregard of China's threats.

 So, on October 19th, units of the Chinese People's Volunteer Army crossed the Yalu River into North Korea to support North Korean forces.